KINFOO/kde-booklet/kde.md

 ## Activities

-When you do something on your computer, there is often a set of applications helping you with your task.
-This is where _activities_ come in.
-This feature enables you to define a layout of application to focus easely.
+You use your laptop at work and at home?
+Activities are made for you.
+You may plan your next vacations, write a report, work on your photos, etc.
+You probably need a different set of applications per activity.
+Simply save the current context, and reload it when you want.
+Also while you are busy with an activity, you are not interrupted by the other activities, it is much easier to focus.

 ![Activities in KDE 4.9](https://raw.github.com/KINFOO/kde-booklet/master/images/workspaces/kde49-link-files-to-activities-cropped.png "Defining an activity")